A Message from our CEO: Upcoming Changes to Fees

 Challenge Two: Misalignment Between Client Budgets and Talent Quotes

-Clients often come to Voices.com with a fixed budget in mind.
+Clients often come to Voices with a fixed budget in mind.
 In other words, when they price a job with a fixed budget, their expectation is that they’ll be able to hire and work with talent at a cost no greater than the budget they’ve indicated.
-Unfortunately, in situations where talent submit a quote that is close or equal to the posted job budget, the platform fee charged to the client at the time of checkout pushes the client’s cost to hire the talent outside of their budget range.
+Unfortunately, in situations where talent submit a quote that is close to or equal to the posted job budget, the platform fee charged to the client at the time of checkout pushes the client’s cost to hire the talent outside of their budget range.
 Clients have expressed frustration with this poor checkout experience, and in situations where they hire a talent despite going over budget, they are unlikely to come back and post another job in the future.

-A similar scenario occurs when clients add additional payments on existing jobs.
+A similar scenario occurs when clients add additional payments to existing jobs.
 Clients will discuss and agree on the cost of additional work with the talent via messages, however, they’ll see a higher cost when they go to check out and add the additional payment to the job.
-Clients will either begrudgingly proceed, or, go back to the talent to negotiate, which is not only a frustrating experience for both parties, but often leads to decreased earnings for the talent as they have to reduce their quote.
+Clients will either begrudgingly proceed, or, go back to the talent to negotiate, which is not only a frustrating experience for both parties but often leads to decreased earnings for the talent as they have to reduce their quote.

-In both cases, clients are frustrated by having to pay more than expected and talent either earn less, or see fewer opportunities in the future as those clients take future jobs elsewhere.
+In both cases, clients are frustrated by having to pay more than expected and talent either earn less or see fewer opportunities in the future as those clients take future jobs elsewhere.

 Overcoming these Challenges

 When it came to determining the best way to overcome these challenges, we set out with several guiding principles, understanding that any solution must meet the following criteria:

 - It needs to help us grow our marketplace platform by attracting more, higher value clients, generating more opportunities for talent to earn an income;